MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

     }
 ```

-### [H-4] Guardians have no restrictions on minting `vgToken`s and can accumulate high amoounts to take over DAO, steal DAO fees and set parameters for own interest
+### [H-4] Guardians have no restrictions on minting `vgToken` and can accumulate high amounts to take over DAO, steal DAO fees and set parameters for own interest

 **Description:** Becoming a guardian is repaied by receiving Vault Guardian Tokens (vgTokens).
 Whenever a guardian successfully calls `VaultGuardiansBase::becomeGuardian` or `VaultGuardiansBase::becomeTokenGuardian`, `_becomeTokenGuardian` is executed, which mints the caller `i_vgToken`.